Stable sums to infer high return levels of multivariate rainfall time series: Simulation study

 \subsection{Implementation of classical methods}

-{ For the univariate models, we also run the classical peaks over threshold and block maxima methods \cite[see e.g.][]{coles:bawa:trenner:dorazio:2001}.
-We address time-dependence using clusters of exceedances theory motivated by the point process approach in \cite{davis:hsing:1995}.
-We refer to \cite{buritica:mikosch:wintenberger:2021,kulik:soulier:2020} for a modern literature on this topic.
+{ For the univariate models, we also run the peaks over threshold and block maxima methods using the most popular declustering approaches \cite[see e.g.][]{coles:bawa:trenner:dorazio:2001}.
 A brief description of both implementation procedures is given below.

-The peaks over threshold method consists in modelling the exceedances over a large threshold with a generalized Pareto distribution; see chapters 4 and 5 in \cite{coles:bawa:trenner:dorazio:2001} for an overview.
-In our case, we use the $95$--th empirical quantile as a threshold level.
-Moreover, to allow for confidence intervals with larger uncertainties coming from correlated exceedances, we consider a declustering procedure with justification in \cite{ferro:segers:2003}.
-It consists of identifying clusters of exceedances as short periods with consecutive exceedances and then keeping only one from each cluster leading to a reduced sample size to fit the Pareto model.
-We use the code in the R-package {\it extRemes 2.0.12} and implement it as in the guide in \cite{gilleland:katz:2016} retaining the largest record from each cluster.
+The peaks over threshold method models exceeded amounts over a high threshold with a generalized Pareto distribution; see chapters 4 and 5 in \cite{coles:bawa:trenner:dorazio:2001} for an overview.
+In our case, we fix the threshold level to be the $95$--th empirical quantile.
+For detecting clusters with various exceedances, we follow the ideas in \cite{ferro:segers:2003}.
+We keep only the largest peak from each cluster to correct confidence intervals, and fit a Pareto model to the exceeded amounts of this sub-sample.
+We use the code in the R-package {\it extRemes 2.0.12}, and our implementation follows the guide in \cite{gilleland:katz:2016}.
+We compute delta-method confidence intervals on the declustered sample.

-The block maxima method models the largest records obtained from disjoint vectors of consecutive observations, called blocks, with a generalized extreme value distribution; see chapters 3 and 5 in \cite{coles:bawa:trenner:dorazio:2001} for an introduction.
-We implement it over disjoint maxima blocks of length $bl_{BM}=20$.
-However, in the time-dependent case high values might appear as clusters with consecutive large records.
-Then, because we only keep the largest record from each block, we tend to discard large values.
-To correct the bias from this procedure in time dependent data sets, we also estimate the extremal index using the interval's estimator in Ferro {et al.} \cite{ferro:segers:2003}, tuned with the $95$--th empirical quantile.
-The fit of a generalized extreme value distribution, the extremal index estimation and the extrapolation is conducted using the R-package {\it extRemes 2.0.12}; see also the guide \cite{gilleland:katz:2016} for details. }
+The block maxima method models the largest records form consecutive observations with a generalized extreme value distribution; see chapters 3 and 5 in \cite{coles:bawa:trenner:dorazio:2001} for an introduction.
+We implement it over disjoint blocks of length $bl_{BM}=20$.
+We estimate the extremal index using the interval's estimator in Ferro {et al.} \cite{ferro:segers:2003}, tuned with the $95$--th empirical quantile.
+We first fit a generalized extreme value distribution, then perform the extremal index estimation, and finally extrapolate high return levels using the R-package {\it extRemes 2.0.12}; see also the guide \cite{gilleland:katz:2016} for details.
+We compute delta-method confidence intervals. }